jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-4.md

 ---

-88 The impartial spectator does not always need to be far to pervert our judgments on our own conduct.
+{{< s v="88" >}} The impartial spectator does not always need to be far to pervert our judgments on our own conduct.

 When he is near, the violence and injustice of our own selfish feelings are sometimes enough to induce the man within the breast to make a report very different from what our real circumstances can authorise.

-89 There are two occasions when we examine our own conduct and try to view it as how the impartial spectator sees it:
+{{< s v="89" >}} There are two occasions when we examine our own conduct and try to view it as how the impartial spectator sees it:
 - when we are about to act
 - after we have acted.